Pressio/pressio-linalg/README.md

 ## Installation

 Pressio-linalg offers two different modes.
-"Light mode" has pure Python dependencies and supports some of the basic functions sot hat a user can utilize most of the rom-tools library without headaches.
+"Light mode" has pure Python dependencies and supports some basic functions so that a user can utilize most of the rom-tools library without headaches.
 "Heavy mode" is more performant and uses bindings to Trilinos.

 Begin by cloning the repository:
 ```sh